-I.2.
-Preservatives for urine collections
+I.2 Preservatives for urine collections

-Criteria of preservation are discussed in Chapter 3.3.
-Stringent experiments show statistically significant changes in some measured components already within the first two hours after voiding at room temperature.
-Some flexibility to allowable time frames is obtained by using the criteria in Chapter 3.3.1, understanding the speed and type of diagnostic changes.
+Criteria of preservation are discussed in Section 3.3.
+Stringent experiments show statistically significant changes in some measured components already within the first 2 h after voiding at room temperature.
+Some flexibility to allowable time frames is obtained by using the criteria in Section 3.3.1, understanding the speed and type of diagnostic changes.

 There is a clear need for preservation of urine specimens intended for chemical measurements and particle analysis at room temperature for at least 1-3 days.
-For bacterial culture, preservation at room temperature for 1-2 days after collection is available for centralised laboratory services.
-Tables I-2 and I-3 also provide data on preservation by refrigeration.
-Weekend and holiday service must be organised accordingly.
+For bacterial culture, preservation at room temperature for 1-2 days after collection is available for centralised laboratory services (Table 39).
+Week-end and holiday service must be organised accordingly.